DerrickWawerumuturi/Machine_Learning_with_Python/Readme.md

 **Derrick Muturi**
 Web Developer & Machine Learning Enthusiast
 📍 Kenya
+📧 wawerumuturi57@gmail.com
 🔗 [LinkedIn](https://www.linkedin.com/in/derrick-muturi) | [Email](wawerumutur57@gmail.com)

-I am a developer who is passionate about building engaging projects in the web and exploring the world of machine learning.
+I am passionate about building engaging digital experiences and exploring the world of machine learning.
+This repository is part of my continuous learning journey.
+Feel free to contribute or reach out if you have any questions! 🚀.
 This repository is part of my continuous learning journey.
 Feel free to contribute or reach out if you have any questions! 🚀

 ---